Point-of-Care ultrasound provides a unique opportunity for educators to pivot from time-based to competency-based learning while improving patient...

 Evidence is rapidly emerging that COVID-19 patients may present with a myriad of cardiac complications, including acute myocardial injury, myocarditis, and dysrhythmias (Arentz et al., Clerkin et al., Huang et al.).
 Historically, influenza and other upper respiratory tract infections have been associated with a higher incidence of similar conditions, including acute coronary syndromes (Kwong et al.).

-In summary, COVID-19 patients may present with symptoms resulting from cardiac involvement, including acute-onset heart failure, myocardial infarction, myocarditis, and cardiac arrest (Arentz et al., Clerkin et al., Huang et al.).
+In summary, hospitalized patients may present cardiac complications of COVID-19, with symptoms resulting from cardiac involvement, including acute-onset heart failure, myocardial infarction, myocarditis, and cardiac arrest (Arentz et al., Clerkin et al., Huang et al.).
 Clinicians need to be aware that COVID-19 patients may present with concurrent acute pulmonary and cardiac pathologies.
 Focused cardiac ultrasound (FoCUS) may play a role in the initial identification and management of cardiovascular complications in such patients.

 - COVID-19 patients may initially present with acute onset heart failure, myocardial infarction, myocarditis, and cardiac arrest.